AnneyYeZiqing/AnneyYeZiqing/python/image-processing/readme.txt

 The projects listed here are Python codes I have written between March 2020 and September 2020.
-The source code's style may not be the most mature, but it works.
-My understanding of good programming practices has increased a lot since then.

 ClickIntensity:
 - A detailed instruction pdf for ClickIntensity can be found here: https://1drv.ms/b/s!AkQWSMjJWJr1gophVl1ftyjxgOau7g?e=CNf6Rq